daniel-lerch/openkool/README.md

 ## Installation
 The recommended deployment option for OpenKool is to use Docker containers.
 An official image is available at [daniellerch/openkool:r48](https://hub.docker.com/r/daniellerch/openkool).

-For a detailed installation guide please refer to the `docs` folder.
+You can install OpenKool from scratch or take over your database from an existing kOOL instance.
+Please read the [installation guide](docs/install.md) for more information.

 ## Upgrading
 All major upgrades have to be performed manually as they usually ship with breaking changes which require special attention.
 Read the changelogs at [OpenKool's releases page](https://github.com/daniel-lerch/openkool/releases) carefully.

 You cannot skip major upgrades.
 If you want to upgrade from R45 to R48 for example you have to migrate to R46, R47 and finally to R48.
+Please refer to the `docs` folder for upgrade instructions.

 ## Contributing
 Contributions are very welcome.
 Please open an issue to discuss your wishes before implementing them.
 For a development environment you will need PHP, XDebug and Visual Studio Code with PHP Intelephense and PHP Debug extensions.
 On Windows you will find `install/devenv.ps1` very useful and may use [psmodules](https://github.com/daniel-lerch/psmodules) to install a suitable database server.